Get customized results?

 Which states produce the most coal and natural gas?

 Natural gas burns cleaner, but many environmentalists warn that it produces methane.
-Natural gas accounted for 40.1% of electricity in the U.S. in Feburary.
-Here are the states that get the largest part of their electricity from natural gas.
+Natural gas accounted for 47.2% of electricity in the U.S. in September.
+Here are the states that get most of their electricity from natural gas.

 The leaders in green energy production

-States along tornado alley lead the way when it comes to producing electricity generated from wind.
-But some unlikely candidates also are big producers.
-In February, wind power accounted for 13.5% of U.S. electricity.
+States along Tornado Alley lead the way when producing electricity generated by wind.
+But some unlikely candidates are also big producers.
+In September, wind power accounted for 8.1% of U.S. electricity.

 What about nuclear?